nyc-crh/site/content/gallery/evelina-antonetty-ubp-protest-lunch.md

 - women's activism
 - school facilities
 questions:
-- Why do you think the issue of school lunches were so important to parents in the South Bronx?
+- Why do you think the issue of school lunches was so important to parents in the South Bronx?
 - How did Antonetty help the parents organize?
 What do you think made them effective?
 - How are school lunches today?
 How would you change your school’s lunch program?
 ---